nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

   HT (802.11n) and/or VHT (802.11ac) and/or HE (802.11ax) features are supported or not.
 * Create WifiDevice: at this step, users configure the desired wifi standard (e.g. **802.11b**, **802.11g**, **802.11a**, **802.11n**, **802.11ac** or **802.11ax**) and rate control algorithm.
-* Configure mobility: finally, mobility model is (usually) required before WifiNetDevice can be used.
+* Configure mobility: finally, a mobility model is (usually) required before WifiNetDevice can be used; even if the devices are stationary, their relative positions are needed for propagation loss calculations.

 The following sample code illustrates a typical configuration using mostly default values in the simulator, and infrastructure mode::